-The Council is carrying out a number of rent reviews at a number of industrial estates within the Borough which could possibly lead to higher back-dated rental income.
-Due to the uncertainty and commercial sensitivity around the negotiations, it is not possible to provide an accurate estimate of the contingent asset.
+The Council is carrying out a number of rent reviews at a number of industrial estates within the Borough which could lead to higher back-dated rental income.
+The estimated back rent due to the Council across various industrial estates is £900k, however, this figure is subject to negotiation and agreement with the relevant tenants.